nielskrijger/blog/posts/2014-04-27-is-tdd-dead.md

 In essence I have come to favour [ATDD](https://en.wikipedia.org/wiki/Acceptance_test%E2%80%93driven_development) over TDD.

-I do admit this acceptance-test first approach requires a certain environment, particularly one that is very fast to deploy and run; and with fast I mean all test cases having run within 10 seconds or so.
+I do admit this acceptance-test first approach requires a certain environment, particularly one that is very fast to deploy and run; and with fast I mean a test case should run within 10 seconds or so (I am looking at you [Arquillian](https://arquillian.org/)!).

 So does this mean TDD dieing for me as well?
 No; when building a library, algorithm or utility I'll still employ TDD.
-But in practice for a lot of software I've come to favour ATDD instead of (not in addition to) TDD.
+But in practice for a lot of software I've come to favour writing integration and acceptance tests instead.